Hand Arm Vibration

-To understand the techniques to adopt to reduce risk associated with noise and vibration.
+To understand the techniques to adopt to reduce the risk associated with noise and vibration

-To be aware of guidance relating to HAVS.
+To be aware of the guidance relating to HAVS.

 This course requires a training area/room with the facilities to comfortably accommodate the maximum number of delegates.
 The delegates will require a table and equipment to make notes and the instructor needs power and a place to show a presentation.

-All delegates that succeed with the course will receive an A4 certificate of attendance that will be valid for 3 years.
+All delegates that succeed with the course will receive an A4 certificate of attendance this will be valid for 3 years.